-Geometrically speaking, $v$ tells us in what direction and how quickly to move away from $p$ on this curved space.
-This can be further formalized by recognizing that the number of independent directions that one can move away from $p$, corresponds to the number of independent partial derivatives on some arbitrary (scalar) function defined on the curved space; namely $\partial_i f(\vec{x})$ for $i=1,2,\dots,D$, where $\{x^i\}$ are the coordinates used.
+Geometrically speaking, $v$ tells us in what direction and how quickly to move away from the point $p$.
+This can be formalized by recognizing that the number of independent directions that one can move away from $p$ corresponds to the number of independent partial derivatives on some arbitrary (scalar) function defined on the curved space; namely $\partial_i f(\vec{x})$ for $i=1,2,\dots,D$, where $\{x^i\}$ are the coordinates used.
 Furthermore, the set of $\{\partial_i\}$ do span a vector space, based at $p$.
-We would thus say that any tangent vector $v$ can be expressed as a superposition of partial derivatives:
+We would thus say that any tangent vector $v$ is a superposition of partial derivatives: